-The Balfour Project is proud to launch a pilot for a peace advocacy fellowship scheme, initially within London University.
+The Balfour Project has launched a pilot for a peace advocacy fellowship scheme, initially within London University.
 This is aimed primarily (but not exclusively) at post-graduate students who are committed to the Balfour Project Approach (see below).
-The three successful applicants will be appointed to a fellowship for the second semester of this academic year and will be asked to campaign for peace on the basis of the Balfour Project Approach.
+The first fellows have been appointed but watch this space for subsequent years.

 The Balfour Project Approach

 What distinguishes the Balfour Project in its activism for peace between Israelis and Palestinians is its concentration on Britain’s historic responsibility for the failure to deliver peaceful self-determination to both Israelis and Palestinians when the Palestine Mandate terminated in 1948.
 It calls on Britain to acknowledge this responsibility, and to accept that it therefore has a particular obligation to promote peace between Israelis and Palestinians today on the strict basis of the acknowledgement of the rights and obligations of each side in international law, including international humanitarian law and human rights law.
 This includes (a) acceptance of the state of Israel as a sovereign state and member of the United Nations and (b) acceptance of the right to self-determination of the Palestinian People on the Palestinian lands occupied by Israel in 1967 (“the Occupied Palestinian Territory”), including immediate recognition by Britain of Palestine as a sovereign state enjoying sovereignty over the entirety of that land.